-MADM has some wonderful corporate donors that have partnered with us to help the disadvantaged.
-We are blessed by Greggs, M&S and ALDI and regularly donate food to help our service users.
+MADM have some wonderful corporate donors that have partnered with us to help the disadvantaged.

 MADM is proud to a Disability Committed Employer.
 The was given to MADM showing that as a charity we are committed to ensuring our recruitment process is inclusive and accessible.
 Offering interviews to disabled people who meet minimum criteria.
 Provide reasonable adjustments as required.
 Support with existing employees who acquire long term condition, enabling them to stay at work.